Best Time to Visit Alaska

 - Early May: Copper River Delta Shorebird Festival

-- July to mid-August: Peak season
+- July to mid-August: Peak summer season

 - Late August: Thousands of sandhill cranes migrate through Fairbanks